bwalshe/simple_http_server/README.md

 }
 ```

-This will work pretty well in a lot of cases, but it has a few issues.
+This will work pretty well in a lot of cases, but it still has a few issues.
-First of all spawning a thread is not free and is going to introduce some
+First of all, spawning a thread is not free and is going to introduce some
-latency and secondly there is no upper limit on how many threads this thing
+latency.
+Secondly there is no upper limit on how many threads this thing
 will try to spawn at once.
 I'm not super worried about the latency, as Linux
 thread creation is fairly snappy, but the unbounded thread creation is scary.
 If 10,000 clients all start sending requests at the same time, we could have
-100k+ threads all vying for the same resources and that is probably not going
+100k+ threads all vying for the same resources, and that is probably not going
 to go well.

 ![We call it, "Three Stooges Syndrome"](docs/3_stooges_syndrome.png)